flatcar-archive/flatcar-docs/os/reading-the-system-log.md

+---
-# Reading the system log
+title: Reading the system log
+weight: 10
+---

 `journalctl` is your interface into a single machine's journal/logging.
 All service files insert data into the systemd journal.
 There are a few helpful commands to read the journal: